Cordyceps: The Zombie Fungus Behind Natural Energy & Endurance

 Cordyceps is not caffeine.

 Caffeine is a stimulant: it blocks your brain's fatigue signal.
-Cordyceps is more interesting because it appears to interact with the body’s deeper energy systems: oxygen use, blood flow, cellular fuel handling, mitochondrial function, and the way cells respond to physical demand.
+Cordyceps is more interesting because it appears to interact with the body’s deeper energy production systems: oxygen use, blood flow, cellular fuel handling, mitochondrial function, and the way cells respond to physical demand.

 One of the most important compounds in cordyceps is cordycepin.